 Williams steps up with DiMaggio on 1st and 2 out.
 Ted Williams vs. Sandy Koufax.
-This is a matchup that never really happened, as Williams won his only Pennant when Koufax was in grade school and Koufax didn't reach his first All-Star Game until after Williams retired.
-It's a dream matchup: Perhaps the most knowledgeable hitter and most knowledgeable pitcher ever.
+This is a matchup that never really happened, as Williams won his only Pennant when Koufax was in grade school ,and Koufax didn't reach his 1st All-Star Game until after Williams retired.
+It's a dream matchup: Perhaps the most knowledgeable hitter ever against perhaps the most knowledgeable pitcher ever.

 Ted yells, "You gonna strike me out, Sandy?
 Jesus H. Christ himself couldn't strike me out!"

 Sandy, being Jewish, is unimpressed with this particular piece of trash talk.

 Koufax throws a curve on the inside corner.
 Harvey calls strike 1.
 Williams glares at him.
 Koufax throws a curve on the outside corner.
 Harvey calls strike 2.

 "Doug," Williams says, "if either of those pitches was a strike, Ol' T.S.W. would have swung at it."

 Catcher Johnny Bench calls time, walks out to the mound.
 "Hell with it, Sandy," he says.
 "What's the worst that can happen?
 With this lineup, we can come back from 2-0 down.
 Throw the heat."

 Koufax does.
 Williams' eyes pop out like Rodney Dangerfield's.
 He swings... and it's deep to center field.
 DiMaggio turns around...